TEAMWORK: Paramus PD Nabs Trio After SUV Stolen Out Of Ramsey Crashes At Garden State Plaza

 After exiting into the west parking lot of the Garden State Plaza, the SUV struck a fence and became disabled, the deputy chief said.

-Cleary police seized the driver, Dominique Fuller, 20, and two passengers, Isaiah McIntosh-Martinez, 19, and a juvenile, all of Newark, without incident, Guidetti said.
+Cleary quickly seized the driver, Dominique Fuller, 20, and two passengers, Isaiah McIntosh-Martinez, 19, and a juvenile, all of Newark, without incident, Guidetti said.

 Police from Saddle River, meanwhile, chased the Mercedes for several miles before terminating the pursuit at Paterson Plank Road in Rutherford due to public safety concerns, Saddle River Police Chief Jason Cosgriff said.